Oscar Wiesel: Diplomatic career

-Oscar Wiesel graduated from The Second Saint-Petersburg Gymnasium in 1883 with honours (the silver medal).
-As a lawyer Oscar Wiesel represented Russia in European countries as an official of the Ministry of International Affairs.
+Oscar Wiesel graduated from the Second Saint Petersburg Gymnasium in 1883 with an honours degree (the silver medal).
+He represented Russia in European countries as an official of the Ministry of Foreign Affairs.

-From 1896 to 1901 he worked in Hamburg (Germany), as a vice-consul in ranks from Titular Councillor to Collegiate Assessor.
+From 1896 to 1901, he worked in Hamburg (Germany) as a vice-consul with ranks from titular councillor to collegiate assessor.

-From 1901 to 1913 he worked in Hammerfest (Norway), as a consul, in ranks from Court Councillor to State Councillor.
+From 1901 to 1913, he worked in Hammerfest (Norway) as a consul with ranks from court councillor to state councillor.

-From 1913 to 1916 he worked in Vevey and Geneva (Switzerland), as a general consul, in State Councillor rank.
+From 1913 to 1916, he worked in Vevey and Geneva (Switzerland) as a general consul, with the rank of state councillor.

-In 1917 he was the general consul, Actual State Councillor, in Naples, Italy.
+In 1917, he was the general consul, actual state councillor, in Naples, Italy.

 Oscar Wiesel's articles were published in official consulate reports at the beginning of the 20th century.
-These articles included information about Germany's non-European investments and colonial German policy (1900), reports on demonstrations in Northern Norway, rumours about “Russian threat”, and large cases of Norwegian treason to the benefit of Russia.
+These articles included information about Germany's non-European investments and colonial German policy (1900), reports on demonstrations in Northern Norway, rumours about the "Russian threat", and large cases of Norwegian treason to the benefit of Russia.

-In 1909 The Second Department of the Ministry of Foreign Affairs published Wiesel's “The Compilation of Norwegian laws, Concerning Trade and Handicraft of Russian Citizens in Northern Norway”.
-The compilation was built-on 25 years of an old document of A.Teterman.
-Oscar Wiesel reformed the law part, added information about local taxes in Tromsø, Hammerfest and Vardø, included information about Norwegian metric system, and summarized the most important Norwegian laws, which could influence Russian citizens.
+In 1909, the Second Department of the Ministry of Foreign Affairs published Wiesel's "The Compilation of Norwegian Laws, Concerning Trade and Handicraft of Russian Citizens in Northern Norway".
+The compilation was built on 25 years of old documents by A. Teterman.
+Wiesel reformed the law part, added information about local taxes in Tromsø, Hammerfest and Vardø, included information about thenNorwegian metric system, and summarized the most important Norwegian laws, which could influence Russian citizens.

-Norway Sami
+Norwegian Sami

-During Wiesel's diplomatic years in Norway he was interested in researching the Sami people, a local ethnic group.
-In 1904 and 1914 Oscar Wiesel presented two collections to The Russian Museum of Ethnography, Saint Petersburg, of more than 100 pieces, which would become the core part of the Saami Collection of the museum.
-It included clothing, shoes, jewellery, household items, harnesses, fishing tackles, boats, etc. Some items had earlier been presented to Oscar Wiesel by the well-known Saami researcher Konstantin Shekoldin, the Archpriest of the Saint Boris and Gleb Church.
+During Wiesel's diplomatic years in Norway, he was interested in researching the Sami people, a local ethnic group.
+In 1904 and 1914, he presented two collections to the Russian Museum of Ethnography in Saint Petersburg, consisting of more than 100 pieces, which would become the core part of the Saami collection of the museum.
+It included items such as clothing, shoes, jewellery, household items, harnesses, fishing tackles, and boats.
+Some items had earlier been presented to Wiesel by the well-known Saami researcher Konstantin Shekoldin, the Archpriest of the Saint Boris and Gleb Church.